Where’s the best place in the world to scuba dive with turtles?

 Hawksbill Sea Turtle

 The Hawksbill Sea Turtle (Eretmochelys imbricata) is another of the critically endanger sea turtle species.
-The Hawksbill Sea Turtle is easily recognisable by its sharp curving beak, but also but the saw-like appearance of the outer edges of its shell.
+The Hawksbill Sea Turtle is easily recognisable by its sharp curving beak, but also by the saw-like appearance of the outer edges of its shell.

 Hawksbill Sea Turtles can be found in the Atlantic and Indo-Pacific regions.
 They mostly live in and around the tropical reefs of the Indian Ocean and Atlantic Oceans, preferring only warmer seas.
 In the Atlantic, Hawksbill Sea Turtles can be found as far west as the Gulf of Mexico and as far east as the Cape of Good Hope in South Africa.

-In the Caribbean, Barbados is a good place to see Hawksbill Sea Turtle, as they tend to next on the island of Barbados.
+In the Caribbean, Barbados is a good place to see Hawksbill Sea Turtle, as they tend to nest on the island of Barbados.
 But they can also be found in Guadeloupe, Costa Rica, Cuba and Puerto Rico amongst other places in the Caribbean.

 In the Indo-Pacific region, they are found on the East coast of Africa, the Red Sea, the Persian Gulf, the Malay Archipelago and northern Australia and the Great Barrier Reef.